pchapman-uat/CSC256-Final/readme.md

 # OBS FoobarFusion
+In this release you will see two files, the DLL is the foobar component, and the zip contains only what is needed to display the project in OBS.
+To preview what the website would look like, please navigate [here](https://pchapman-uat.github.io/CSC256-Final/NP.html)
 ## Assignment 13.1: Final Project Code Deliverable
 This project allows users to have a local webpage that displays the current song playing in Foobar2000.
 This is done by using the Foobar2000 API and the [Foobar2000 Component](./foo_component/readme.md)\
-Currently the component has been deprecated, however it is still functional.\
+Currently, the component has been deprecated, however it is still functional.\
 An alternative is planned to be created at a later date.
 ### Screenshots